gsinghjay/A02/README.md

 ### Step 3: Access the Source Control Panel

 1. Press `Ctrl + Shift + G` to open the Source Control panel.
-2. In the Source Control panel, you will see a message "No source control providers registered" if you haven't opened a folder that's under version control.

 ### Step 4: Clone the Repository

 1. At the top of the Source Control panel, find and click the "Clone Repository" button.
 2. VS Code will prompt you to enter the URL of the repository you want to clone.
-You can find this URL on your GitHub repository page, labeled as "Clone or download".
-3. Paste the URL into VS Code's input box and press Enter.
-4. Next, VS Code will ask you to select a directory where you want to clone the repository.
-Choose your preferred location and confirm.
-5. Once the repository is cloned, VS Code may prompt you to open the cloned repository.
-Click "Open" to start working on your project.

-## Step 5: Open the Cloned Repository (Optional)

-If VS Code doesn't automatically prompt you to open the cloned repository, you can manually open it by:

-1. Going to `File` > `Open Folder...`.
-2. Navigate to where you cloned the repository, select it, and click `Open`.
+3. Skip entering a URL and select Clone from GitHub.
+4. VS Code will prompt you that "The extension 'GitHub' wants to sign in using GitHub."
+Click allow.
+5. Link your GitHub account with VS Code.
+6. Now you are able to clone and commit to your repositories.

 # Part 2 - GitHub Terminology